 Creating an S3 Bucket

 You can create an S3 bucket using the AWS Management Console.
-As with many other AWS services, you can use the AWS API or CLI (command line interface) as well.
-This lab uses the AWS Management Console for all S3 related tasks.
+As with many other AWS services, you can use the AWS API or CLI (command-line interface) as well.

 1. In the AWS Management Console search bar, enter S3, and click the S3 result under Services: